safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 ---

 ## FR3 — UnSafePassenger Vehicle Detection
-The system shall determine whether a detected vehicle is Unsafe or Safe
+The system shall determine whether a detected vehicle is Unsafe or Safe.
+A vehicle classified as unsafe based on passenger Standing outside or Sitting/Standing on roofTops.

 ---